My Account

 trebuchet ms

-• Pros: Microsoft released Trebuchet as one of their core fonts for the web.
-You can find it easily even on competitors such as Google Docs.
+• Pros: Microsoft released Trebuchet as one of its core web fonts.
+It is easily found on competitors such as Google Docs.

 • Cons: If you want to utilize some additional features for the Trebuchet MS font, such as small caps or text figures, you’ll have to pay for the commercial version, Trebuchet Pro.